enriquebarco/turbo-barnacle-chain/README.md

 ## Blockchain

 This simple blockchain uses Proof of Work (PoW) as its consensus mechanism.
-During mining, the nonce is incremented until the block's hash meets the difficulty requirement, ensuring computational effort is required to add a new block, thus enhancing security.
+During mining, the nonce is incremented until the block's hash meets the difficulty requirement, ensuring computational effort is required to add a new block.

 ### Creating and sending blocks